GenesisCare - logo

 • Pain in the pelvic area or rectum

-• Bladder problems such as blood in the urine or needing to urinate a lot
+• Bladder problems, such as blood in the urine or needing to urinate frequently

-HPV (human papillomavirus) infections are one of the most common cause of vaginal cancer.3 HPV is a sexually transmitted infection.2 However, not everyone with HPV will develop vaginal cancer.2
+Human papillomavirus (HPV) infection is one of the most common causes of vaginal cancer.4 HPV is a sexually transmitted infection;2 however, not everyone with HPV will develop vaginal cancer.2

-Cervical screening tests (formerly PAP smears) can help identify HPV infections.
-It’s recommended that people with a cervix have 5-yearly tests from the age of 25 to 74.4
+Cervical screening tests (formerly Pap smears) can help identify HPV infections.
+It is recommended that people with a cervix have these tests every five years, from ages 25 to 74.4

-Other factors that can increase the risk of vaginal cancer may include:
+Other factors that may increase the risk of vaginal cancer include:2,5

-• Presence of abnormal cells in the lining of the vagina2
+• Abnormal cells in the lining of the vagina

-The HPV vaccine is one way to help protect against many HPV strains, however it is not the only cause of vaginal cancer, so will not always prevent against this type of cancer.1,2,5
+The HPV vaccine helps protect against many HPV strains, but because HPV is not the only cause of vaginal cancer, vaccination does not eliminate all risk.1,2,5

-It’s currently given free in Australian secondary schools to children aged 12–13 as part of the National Immunisation Program.6 Ask your GP for more information.
+It is currently given free to children aged 12–13 through Australian secondary schools as part of the National Immunisation Program.6 Ask your GP for more information.

 Portrait of young muslim woman wearing hijab head scarf in city while looking at camera.
 Closeup face of cheerful woman covered with headscarf smiling outdoor.
 Casual islamic girl at park.